willthames/willthames.github.io/_posts/2019-01-28-immutable-kubernetes-configuration-with-ansible.md

 replicasets by default, but this is configurable with `spec.revisionHistoryLimit`) the associated configmaps and secrets are also retired.

-For diffs, first we lookup the `deployments.kubernetes.io/version` annotation of the previous deployment and the current deployment.
+For diffs, first we lookup the `deployments.kubernetes.io/revision` annotation of the previous deployment and the current deployment.
 We then have to find all replicasets (as there's no way to search by annotation, unfortunately) and then select the previous replicaset and current replicaset using the same annotation.

-Adding a new label, such as `configmap_name_prefix`, to our configmaps allows us to iterate over our `kube_resource_configmaps` dict (the `label_selectors` argument to `k8s_facts` is useful here), each time looking for all configmaps with the label of the current configmap, and then finding the configmap with the
+Adding a new label, such as `kube_resource_prefix`, to our configmaps allows us to iterate over our `kube_resource_configmaps` dict (the `label_selectors` argument to `k8s_facts` is useful here), each time looking for all configmaps with the label of the current configmap, and then finding the configmap with the